 Call the police and local authorities

 It is often our first reaction to help people involved in the crash.
 But contacting local authorities should be your first call.
 Local authorities train daily for handling emergencies.
 They also have the proper equipment to provide any medical attention.
-When it comes to emergencies medical attention is of the utmost importance.
+When it comes to emergencies, medical attention is of the utmost importance.
 Immediate medical care can prevent paralysis and many other complicated injuries.

-Another primary reason to call the police is to get your car crash report completed.
-The faster a report is written the more likely the report will be accurate.
+Another primary reason to call the police is to get your crash report completed.
+The faster a report is written, the more likely the report will be accurate.
 Waiting to have a report written after cars have moved or people have scattered may harm your case.
 Getting local authorities involved also brings a neutral party to your case.

-Take notes, voice recording and pictures
+Take notes, voice recordings, and pictures

 Take notes or voice recordings of what happened while the crash is fresh on your mind.
-In some cases these notes or recordings can provide valuable insight into the crash.
+In some cases, these notes or recordings can provide valuable insight into the crash.
 Often car crashes are a matter of fault.
 When you take notes and record your observations or take pictures, it helps you and others recall the crash.

 They also provide great insight into your case.
 Your experienced car accident attorney will use this to help protect your rights.